heptarch/heptarch.github.io/qml.md

 interplay between quantum algorithms, statistical learning theory, and symmetry.
 I also run our [QML journal club](https://heptar.ch/qml-jc).

-A few questions I'm thinking about right now:
+A few quantum computing questions I'm thinking about right now:

 - Using simple noise models and complexity-theoretic tools, can we characterize the limitations of NISQ devices for Hamiltonian